YifanShenSZ/Columbus7-Extension/README.md

 * By default GDIIS searches for minimum with BFGS.
 To search for saddle point, replace bfgs at the last line in gdiisin with sadd

 ### Weird stuff
+Bug
+* ifort 2018.3 with avx2 leads to bug in mcscf.x

 Orbital
 * The number of each kind of orbitals appearing in cidrtin cannot exceed 256, including the frozen orbitals